 2. Walk Along The South Coast

-In terms of offbeat adventures in Kauai, there’s a segment of the south coast just east of the Grand Hyatt that’s brilliant for walks and hardly anyone knows about it.
+In terms of offbeat Kauai adventures, there’s a segment of the south coast just east of the Grand Hyatt that’s brilliant for walks and hardly anyone knows about it.

 We had a bit of trouble finding access, but your best bet is to drive to the eastern end of Poipu Road, take a right at the fork (the left road should be gated off), and then take the next left at the fork away from the stables.
 If you search for ‘Makauwahi Cave Trail’ on Google Maps, that should take you to a good starting point.

 From here, you can either head right (west) toward the Hyatt and walk along the cliffs on the Maha’ulepu Heritage Trail, or left (east) to traverse some beaches and check out a few blowholes.
 We opted for the beaches/blowholes route and I believe we went as far east as Kamala Point.